NATO Phonetic Alphabet

 Beyond Pilots

 Police, Military, Customer Support, and IT professionals use this daily.
-Memorizing it is a superpower for clarity.
+Memorizing it is an absolute superpower for clarity.

 Pro Tips